Registry and ini file functions

 Registry functions

-The registry is a database where Windows and applications store various settings and other data of small size.
+The registry is a database where Windows and applications store settings.
 Macros also can store their settings there.

 Syntax